 Becoming a data-driven enterprise

-The migration of the SAP systems to Google Cloud was part of a larger companywide modernization effort.
+The migration of the SAP systems to Google Cloud was part of a larger companywide modernisation effort.

 “We wanted to move our mission-critical applications to a cloud platform to increase operational efficiency, scale up and down easily for changing market demands, and support our goal of becoming a data-driven enterprise,” says Alan Sze, deputy general manager of Business Processes and IT at ONE.

-Google Cloud was a natural choice because ONE had already standardized on Google’s G-Suite for office productivity applications.
+Google Cloud was a natural choice because ONE had already standardised on Google’s G-Suite for office productivity applications.

 “We needed a partner to help us implement SAP for Google Cloud in a way that would meet our goals,” Sze says.
 “DXC was able to make the business case for cost savings we could achieve with the migration, as well as advise us on the appropriate setup infrastructure, server capacities, migration plans and other details.”